-Federal Judge in California Rules Challenge to Family Separation at Border Can Proceed
+ACLU Lawsuit Challenging Trump Admin Over Family Separation at Border Can Proceed, Federal Judge Rules

 The ACLU brought the case against the Trump administration.

-In her opinion, the Judge Dana Sabraw said “at a minimum, the facts alleged are sufficient to show the government conduct at issue ‘shocks the conscience’ and violates Plaintiffs’ constitutional right to family integrity.
+In his opinion, the Judge Dana Sabraw said “at a minimum, the facts alleged are sufficient to show the government conduct at issue ‘shocks the conscience’ and violates Plaintiffs’ constitutional right to family integrity.
 Accordingly, Defendants’ motion to dismiss Plaintiffs’ due process claim is denied.”

 The ruling is a victory for critics of the administration’s separation of families — though plenty of hurdles remain before the practice is outlawed.